Aman7Raj/Aman7Raj/README.md

 # 💫 About Me:
-I am Aman Raj,Pre-Final Year CSE Student with a passion for Java programming, Data Science, and Web Development.
+I am Aman Raj, Pre-Final Year CSE Student with a passion for Java programming, Data Science, and Web Development.
 Skilled in DSA, APIs, and full-stack technologies, with hands-on experience in building real-world projects and hackathon solutions.
 Enthusiastic about AI, Cloud Computing, and scalable tech innovations.

 ## 🌐 Socials: